alcoat/croco_pytools/doc/prepro/presentation.rst

      - Script to build the lateral boundary conditions (surface elevation, 3D currents, barotropic currents, temperature and salinity, other tracers)
    * - make_ini.py
      - Script to build the initial 3D conditions
+   * - make_aforc.py
+     - Script to build the atmospheric forcing into croco format
    * - make_zoom_cond.py
      - Script to build initial and lateral boundary conditions for nested grid (offline nest or AGRIF nest)
    * - make_tides.py